quicwg/base-drafts/draft-ietf-quic-recovery.md

 If an acknowledgement is received that newly acknowledges packets sent prior to the first of one or more consecutive PTO expirations, the PTOs are considered spurious.
-Loss detection proceeds as dictated by Fast Retransmit
+Loss detection proceeds as dictated by packet and time threshold mechanisms, see {{ack-loss-detection}}.
-{{fast-retransmit}} and Early Retransmit {{early-retransmit}} mechanisms.

 If an ACK frame is received that newly acknowledges only those packets that were sent after a PTO timer expiration, all unacknowledged packets with lower packet